d3lta-v/SSTuino/docs/lesson_material/gettingStarted.md

 **Please take your time and carefully go through this tutorial as it is the most crucial step to get your product working.**

+**For Learning Devices with parental control, not to worry, you can do this tutorial out of class with your parents.**

 Here are a list of things you require to go through this tutorial.

 1. Firstly, and most importantly, yourself.